The Executioner and Her Way of Life

-The Executioner and Her Way of Life (処刑少女の, Shokei Shōjo no Bājin Rōdo) is a Japanese yuri light novel series written by Mato Sato and illustrated by Nilitsu.
+The Executioner and Her Way of Life (処刑少女の, Shokei Shōjo no Bājin Rōdo) is a Japanese light novel series written by Mato Sato and illustrated by Nilitsu.
 SB Creative released eleven volumes from July 2019 to March 2025 under its GA Bunko imprint.
-The series follows Akari, a girl summoned from Japan who gains the power to control time, and Menou, a young priestess tasked with killing Akari to protect the stability of her own world.
+The series follows Akari, a girl summoned from Japan to another realm who gains the power to control time, and Menou, a young priestess tasked with killing Akari to protect her own world.

-A manga adaptation with art by Ryo Mitsuya was serialized in Square Enix's seinen manga magazine Young Gangan from June 2020 to April 2024, with its chapters collected in seven tankōbon volumes.
+A manga adaptation with art by Ryō Mitsuya was serialized in Square Enix's seinen manga magazine Young Gangan from June 2020 to April 2024, with its chapters collected in seven tankōbon volumes.
 Both the light novel and manga are licensed in North America by Yen Press.
 A 12-episode anime television series adaptation by J.C.Staff aired between April and June 2022.

+Sato wrote The Executioner and Her Way of Life after deciding to create a story he described as harsh and merciless, using its darker style as a way to challenge himself creatively.
+He drew inspiration from a wide variety of existing works, such as the anime series Darker than Black, while also deliberately subverting isekai conventions.
+The subsequent manga and anime adaptations were created with an emphasis on the pacing and visuals of their respective mediums, as well as fidelity to the original work.

-The debut light novel volume won the grand prize at the 2018 GA Bunko Awards, the first work to do so in seven years.
-By January 2024, the series had over 400,000 copies in circulation.
-Both the light novel and anime adaptation were well-received by critics, particularly for the characters, worldbuilding, and unique approach to the isekai genre.
+The debut light novel volume won a Grand Prize at the 2018 GA Bunko Awards, and by January 2024, the series had over 400,000 copies in circulation.
+The light novels and manga have been well-received by critics, particularly for their characters, worldbuilding, and approach to the isekai genre.
+The anime adaptation has also received favorable reviews, with praise for its story and pacing, and was named by several publications as being among the best anime of 2022.

 Synopsis

-Setting

-The story takes place in a world parallel to Earth, whose inhabitants built an advanced civilization through the influence of summoned individuals from Japan.
-These individuals, called Lost Ones, wielded powerful abilities known as Pure Concepts.

-However, it was discovered that Lost Ones would inevitably lose control of their abilities, leading to calamity.
-One thousand years ago, four Lost Ones caused disasters that rendered much of the world uninhabitable.
+In a world parallel to Earth, people built an advanced civilization by summoning Japanese individuals, known as Lost Ones, with powerful abilities called Pure Concepts.
+However, these Lost Ones eventually lost control of their Pure Concepts, leading to calamity.
+A thousand years ago, four Lost Ones devastated the world and rendered much of it uninhabitable.

-To prevent such disasters from reoccurring, the summoning of Lost Ones has been strictly forbidden by the Faust, those serving under the Church.
-Among the Faust are Executioners, who wield magical Guiding Force and secretly assassinate any Lost Ones who still appear.
+In response, the summoning of Lost Ones has been outlawed by the Church.
+Among the Church's servants are Executioners, who are secretly tasked to assassinate any Lost Ones who appear.
+One of these Executioners, Menou, is ordered to eliminate Akari Tokitou, a Lost One summoned by King Grisarika.
+When her attempt fails, she discovers that Akari possesses the Pure Concept of Time, which allows her to reverse her own death.

-Premise

-Top-class Executioner Menou is ordered to eliminate Akari Tokitō, a Lost One summoned by King Grisarika.
-However, she fails and discovers that Akari possesses the Pure Concept of Time, allowing her to unconsciously reverse her own death.
-Pretending to escort her home, Menou sets out on a journey with Akari while searching for a way to kill her.
-Along the way, the two face threats from monsters, criminals, and even the Faust itself, while Menou struggles with increasingly conflicted feelings about her mission.
+Pretending to escort Akari home, Menou sets out on a journey with her across the land while searching for a way to kill her.
+Along the way, the two face threats from monsters, criminals, and even the Church itself.
+Meanwhile, as Menou becomes closer with the kind and innocent Akari, she struggles with conflicted feelings about her mission.